Double680/Neural-Network/README.md

 # Neural-Network

 Training Programs of Neural Network.

-Add a new line of "Hello world!"
+Started on Nov 2nd, 2020